riyaadazad/html5up-editorial-jekyll/index.md

 ---
 layout: default
 title: Title from Index.md
 description: Hello World, this is a description
 ---

+{% include hr-major.html %}